 Yes — data lakehouse consulting is a core engagement.
 We build lakehouse architecture on Delta or Iceberg with a unified catalog so analytics and ML share one governed source of truth, on Databricks with Unity Catalog or open-table on your cloud.
 For broader platform rethinks, our modern data architecture work covers medallion layering, streaming-first design, and cost-routed compute — written down so every decision is defensible.

 No pyramid leverage, no rented headcount, no open-ended retainer.
-The people who scope your data engineering work are the people who build it — and they hand you the keys when it's done.
-If your data isn't ready for AI yet, that's exactly the problem we solve first.
+The people who scope your data engineering work stay accountable for the architecture and handoff.
+If your data is not ready for AI yet, that is exactly the problem we solve first.

 It matters who does the work.
-A junior bench learns your domain on your budget and leaves the hard architectural calls undocumented; a senior-only team makes those calls deliberately, writes down why, and builds the foundation to survive contact with production rather than the next demo.
-That is the difference between a data engineering partner and a staffing invoice — and it's why the runbook we leave behind is a system your team can actually operate, not a black box that breaks the first time the data shifts.
+A weak data foundation turns governance, implementation, and private AI into theater.
+We make the architectural calls deliberately, write down why, and build the foundation to survive contact with production rather than the next demo.
+The runbook we leave behind is a system your team can actually operate, not a black box that breaks the first time the data shifts.